bgse-datascience-group8/conflicts_analysis_project/README.md

 <a name="gdelt-weaknesses" href="http://politicalviolenceataglance.org/2014/02/20/raining-on-the-parade-some-cautions-regarding-the-global-database-of-events-language-and-tone-dataset/">[2] Article analyzing weaknesses in GDELT dataset</a>

 [3] <a name="sourceurls">It does however include a source url per event, just not a distinct list of news sources from which it collects events</a>

+[4] <a name="directly-following-events">Our initial definition of *directly following events* will be those events from the same day through the following week</a>